Riumin/espresso-matrix/_posts/2019-12-22-statistics-in-practice-a-good-beginning-for-gradient-descent-wins-half.md

 The second dataset contains 240 individuals in total.
 The valid variables include validation, accuracy, step, batch and epochs.

-Please refers to
+Please check [analytic chart for dataset 1](https://riumin.net/assets/uploads/dataset1.htm) and [analytic chart for dataset 2](https://riumin.net/assets/uploads/dataset2.htm) for detailed chart of distribution and further analysis.

 # Learning rate seems to make the most difference to accuracy

+To figure out what effect the accuracy most, here are three hypothesis for the dataset 1 as well as the stochastic gradient descent approach.

+- The learning rate has an association with the accuracy.
+- The momentum has an association with the accuracy.
+- The epochs has an association with the accuracy.

-According to the individual of first dataset, the one by stochastic gradient descent approach, I found out that
+According to the individual of first dataset, the one by stochastic gradient descent approach, the analysis by SPSS illustrated that the chi-square test of `validation` and `step` raised up to be $$327.931^{a}$$ with a significance level of $$0$$, whereas the other two tests, `validation` and `momentum` and `validation` and `epoch`, came out to be $$8.798^{a}$$ with a significance level of $$0.117$$ and $$0.092^{a}$$ with a significance level of $$1$$.

+The tests reflect that the variable `step` or essentially the learning rate has an absolute association with the accuracy.
+Momentum do not have an obvious association with the accuracy,  as the significance level comes to be $$0.117$$ where the hypothesis should be rejected.
+Either is that of `validation` and `epochs`.